Skip to main content

 A contract is a financial claim.
 Each contract is tied to one side of one market (YES or NO).

-• A winning contract pays $1 USDC when the market settles in its favor.
+• A winning contract pays $1 USDC when the market settles in its favour.

 • A losing contract pays $0 and expires worthless.

-Contract prices range from 0.01to0.01 to 0.99.
+Contract prices range from $0.01 to $0.99.
 The price reflects the market’s implied probability for that outcome.
-A YES contract at 0.65impliesthemarketestimatesa650.65 implies the market estimates a 65% probability.
-The corresponding NO contract would be around 0.35.
+A YES contract at $0.65 implies the market estimates a 65% probability.
+The corresponding NO contract trades around $0.35.

 Spread

 Each market has a bid price (what buyers are willing to pay) and an ask price (what sellers want).
 The difference is the spread.
 When you buy, you pay the ask.
 When you sell, you receive the bid.
-This means there is always a cost to entering and exiting a position, even if the price hasn’t moved.
+Entering and exiting a position always has a cost, even if the underlying probability hasn’t moved.

 A market order executes immediately at the best available price.